-The ‘Blend of the Month’ showcases the optimal ensemble of 10 Trend Following Programs in terms of Risk Adjusted Return (using MAR) which is selected from our TTU TF Index using data from 1st January 2000 to the reporting month.
+The ‘Blend of the Month’ showcases a hypothetical optimal ensemble of 10 Trend Following Programs in terms of Risk Adjusted Return (using MAR) which is selected from our TTU TF Index using data from 1st January 2000 to the reporting month.

 We use an algorithm to iterate through the monthly performance results of each Program in the Index over the long-term and collate the optimal blend.

 Without further ado, the Blend of the Month for the period 1st January 2000 to end of last month is as follows.